 He started to smile—even that small hint of one left her breathless—but it quickly shifted back to a frown.
 “This is private property.
 You should leave.”

 “Are you the owner?
 If you are, then you’re the man I want to talk to.”
-There were a lot of other things she wanted to do to besides talk, but given the chilly reception he was giving her they weren’t likely to happen.
-Not that she would stand a chance with a man who looked like him.
+There were a lot of other things she wanted to do to besides talk, but given the chilly reception he gave her, they weren’t likely to happen.
+Not that she’d stand a chance with a man who looked like him.

 “I’m one of them.”

-“Like I said, I’m a fashion photographer.
+“As I said, I’m a fashion photographer.
 I’ve been looking for a place like this warehouse to do a photo shoot.
 Would you allow me to use the property for an afternoon?”
-When he didn’t answer, but still continued to frown, Jordan reached into the camera bag she carried, pulled out one of her business cards and held it out to him through one of the fence’s openings.
+He didn’t answer, but still continued to frown.
+Jordan reached into the camera bag she carried, pulled out one of her business cards, and held it out to him through one of the fence’s openings.
 “Here’s my card.
-I’m legit."
+I’m legit.”

 As he started to turn away, Jordan quickly said, “Wait.
 I can pay you to use it.”

 He turned back around.
 “I don’t need your money.
-And the answer is still no.”
+The answer is still no.”